jwpconsulting/projectify/docs/trial.md

 - A trial workspace can not have any chat messages (they are not supported by the application right now)
 - Within a trial workspace, any label can be assigned to any task.
-- Within a trial workspace, there can be up to 1000 sub tasks.

 There are no limitations for reading, updating and deleting.